-When you are animating characters, it is important to understand how the Animate mode allows you to create keyframes on the current frame or to reposition the entire layer.
+When you're animating characters, it's important to understand how the Animate mode allows you to create keyframes on the current frame or reposition the entire layer.

-The Animate button in the Tools toolbar, turns keyframing on or off.
-When you enable the Animate mode, as soon as your move an element in the Camera view, a keyframe is positioned on the current frame in the Timeline view to indicate the new position.
+The Animate button, in the Tools toolbar, turns keyframing on or off.
+With this mode enabled, as soon as you move an element in the Camera view, a keyframe is positioned on the current frame in the Timeline view to indicate the new position.

-When you turn off the Animate mode, and you select and move an element, the entire animation in the layer will be offset at once.
+When you turn off the Animate mode, and you select and move an element, the entire animation in the layer will be offset.

 This means that when you are animating a character, you must enable the Animate mode.
 If you are scaling down your puppet to fit the scene composition and want to resize the entire animation, you must disable the Animate mode.

-To manipulate your drawing layers in order to animate them, you must use the Transform tool.
+To manipulate the drawing layers in order to animate them, you must use the Transform tool.
 The Select tool is used to modify the drawing strokes and not the actual drawing layer.

 |‣||In the Tools toolbar, click the Transform tool.|

 |‣||From the top menu, select Animation > Tools > Transform.|

 - In the Transform Tool Properties view, make sure the Peg Selection mode is deselected.

 - In the Camera view, select the element to animate.